pharaox/carnalitas_x/README.md

 ### Compatibility with Total Conversion Mods

-Due to its changes to existing council and court positions, this mod may overwrite similar changes by total conversion mods.
-For best experience, such mods now require compatibility patches.
+Due to its changes to vanilla files, this mod may conflict with changes done by total conversion mods.
+This is also true for Carnalitas itself.
+For best experience, such mods require compatibility patches for both Carnalitas and CSR.

+If you still want to try using CSR with a total conversion mod, be prepared that some features might be broken.
+To make the best of it, follow these recommendations:

+* Load Carnalitas and CSR **before** the total conversion mod.
+They overwrite a few vanilla files entirely, and if there are conflicts you would rather want the conversion mod overwrites, not the Carnalitas / CSR ones.
+Note that they also overwrite some specific vanilla objects, and will always do so, no matter the order.
+* Change the *Universe* CSR game rule to *Fantasy*.
+This avoids errors for historical religions, cultures, and titles that may have been removed by the conversion mod.
+Note that there may still be errors for other removed vanilla objects that can't be clearly identified as "historical".

 ## Localization

-This mod is currently available in English, Russian (translated by [@Undertalk](https://www.loverslab.com/profile/9955238-undertalk/)), and Chinese (translated by [@Dark_Crow](https://www.loverslab.com/profile/10396935-dark_crow/)).
+This mod is currently available in English, Russian (translated by [@Undertalk](https://www.loverslab.com/profile/9955238-undertalk/)), Chinese (translated by [@Dark_Crow](https://www.loverslab.com/profile/10396935-dark_crow/)), and French (translated by [@don_vip](https://github.com/don-vip)).

 ## Links